-Saturday marks the 20th anniversary of the singer’s debut offering, Who Is Jill Scott?: Words and Sounds, Vol. 1.
-The interrogative was strictly for new fans, who were eventually turned out by Scott’s masterful, sensitive weavings of poetry, jazz, R&B and go-go.
+2020 marked the 20th anniversary of the singer’s first offering, Who Is Jill Scott?: Words and Sounds, Vol. 1.
+The interrogative was strictly for new fans, who were transmogrified by Scott’s masterful poetry.
 The singer/songwriter was not at all confused by her being, having done the work necessary to get to the center of her Black womanhood.
 She just thought we were worthy enough of being privy to her findings.
-Little did she know her revelations would inform me along with a generation of young Black women as they navigated love.

-On the Latin-infused track “One Is the Magic Number,” Scott enumerates on the power that comes from understanding your own glory.
+On the Latin-infused track “One Is the Magic Number,” Scott enumerates on the power that comes from understanding yourself.
 “I found the lasting love for me/If I am searching for my spirituality passionately/I must begin with me,” she sings at the end of the first verse.

-The singer also allowed her debut album to be a lesson on loving others, namely romantic partners.
+The singer also allowed her debut album to be a lesson on serving others, namely romantic partners.
 Scott fed, defended and even lamented her lovers, never thinking twice about being an open book.
-She walks us through the various stages of love, not shying away from being head over heels in love—an emotion that Gen Zers sometimes tend to circumvent in pursuit of situationships and flings.
-But on Who Is Jill Scott?, her intentions were as uncontaminated as holy water and she wasn’t afraid to give her all.
+She walks us through the various stages of relations, not shying away from being head over heels in love—an emotion that some of us sometimes circumvent.
+But on Who Is Jill Scott?, her intentions were as uncontaminated as holy water.
+She wasn’t afraid to give her all.

 In my own life, there have been times where I held back in romance.
 I held on to love with an iron grip, unknowingly crushing it with cold, calloused hands.
 My reluctance to give freely came from fear of the exchange not working out.
-As I listen to Scott’s words and sounds, I realize that it’s not true love if you’re withholding.
-Boundaries are key, that much is true, but there is a distinct difference between having healthy boundaries and being afraid take off the armor and embrace being refreshed by sweet love.
+As I listen to Scott’s words and sounds, I realize that it’s not real if you’re withholding.
+Boundaries are key, that much is true, but there is a distinct difference between having healthy boundaries and being afraid take off the armor.

-To love and be loved—those are the most significant lessons from her debut album that have stayed with me decades.
-I was a small child when her debut was released and was completely unaware of the role her sweetly sang sermons would play in my life.
-But as I’ve matured, keeping her album on repeat, I’ve come to realize that it was always her goal to teach Black women how to give and receive the greatest gift of all: love.
+To feed and be fed in the most spiritual sense—those are the most significant lessons from her debut album that have stayed with me.
+I’ve come to realize that it was always her goal to teach Black women how to give and receive the sensitivity that we deserve.